jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 #### Step 5: Positional Dispersion Factor

 This measures how spread out the covered regions are physically along the genome.
-Even if the depth of coverage is uniform, we want reads scattered across many different locations — not all clumped in one contiguous block.
-Think of it like this: if you're checking whether someone actually read a whole book, you'd be more convinced if they highlighted passages from every chapter, not just one section.
+Even if the depth of coverage is uniform, we want reads scattered across many different locations and not all clumped in one contiguous block.
+Think of it like this: if you're checking whether someone actually read a whole book, you'd be more convinced if they could talk about many passages from every chapter with general detail instead of having a highly detailed summary of just one chapter.

 ```math
 \bar{m} = \frac{1}{n}\sum_{i=1}^{n} \frac{s_i + e_i}{2}